marcoalopez/COC_compilation/README.md

 by [Marco A. Lopez-Sanchez](https://marcoalopez.github.io/)

-The following compilation is a comprehensive list of sources relating to the high P units of the Cabo Ortegal Complex.
+The following compilation is a comprehensive list of sources relating to the high pressure high temperature units of the Cabo Ortegal Complex (a.k.a. the Upper Tectonic Unit).
 It is arranged chronologically and divided into 5 different sections.
 The studies have different tags to facilitate the search by topic/keyword.

 > [!IMPORTANT]
 > If you find a missing study or an error/typo, open an issue [here](https://github.com/marcoalopez/COC_compilation/issues) or send me an email and I will update the reference list.

+[TOC]

 ## Regular papers (1961-today)